 - Select the Time Server (NTP).
 For more information, see Configure NTP Servers.

-- As cloud admin you can deploy Windows VMs that are required for vRealize Automation installation, using vRSLCM installation wizard.
-Click Yes, and from the Configure Windows box under Product properties, select the required windows template and its associated spec.
+- As cloud admin you can deploy Windows VMs that are required for vRealize Automation installation, using vRealize Suite Lifecycle Manager installation wizard.
+Click Yes on the Configure Windows box under Product properties to deploy windows VMS with vRealize Automation.

-When you select Yes, the Window box section appears.
-If you select no, then vRSLCM will not deploy new Windows VMs for IaaS components.
+When you select Yes, the Window box appears under the Components section.
+If you select no, then vRealize Suite Lifecycle Manager will not deploy new Windows VMs for IaaS components.

 - To Configure Cluster Virtual IPs, select the Yes or No options.

 If you select yes, then appropriate load balancer details for vRA Appliance, IaaS Web, and IaaS Manager should be provided.Note: vRealize Suite Lifecycle Manager does not create the load balancers.
 Appropriate load balancers should be pre-created and only their details should be entered in vRealize Suite Lifecycle Manager during deployment.

 - For deploying IaaS VMs, you can either select ISO or Template.

 When you select ISO, map a valid windows ISO image along with a correct license key in vRealize Suite Lifecycle Manager.
 For more information on ISO mapping, see ISO Mapping in vRealize Suite Lifecycle Manager.Note: When you select Template as an option for IaaS, you are asked to select a template from a pre-populated list.
 The templates in the list are collected from the vCenter specified at the in Infrastructure Details section.
 For more details on usage of templates, see Templates and Custom Specification in vCenter Server.
 During data collection in Lifecycle manager, you can collect all the templates on the ESXi host in the cluster to which you have access.
 Templates residing on the other hosts or cluster levels are not collected.